EffectsSDK/android-integration-sample/README.md

 Add real-time AI video enhancement that makes video meeting experience more effective and comfortable to your application in a few hours.

-Introducing our powerful and advanced web SDK for video communication products.
+Introducing our powerful and advanced android SDK for video communication products.
 With our android SDK, you can now elevate your video conferencing experience with features like background blur, virtual background, auto-framing or smart zoom, beautification, and automatic color correction.